 Yet, the problem arises with federal law.
 In Kindred Nursing Centers, L.P. v.
 Clark, the Supreme Court ruled that federal law (the Federal Arbitration Act) preempted state laws that allow valid contracts to be dismissed simply because it waives or removes a right to file a lawsuit.

-The apparent contradiction between Illinois and federal will render the former meaningless.
+The apparent contradiction between Illinois and federal laws will render the former meaningless.
 Plaintiffs should expect that their contracts to arbitrate disagreements with nursing facilities will be enforced due to federal preemption precedent.

 Medicare and Medicaid Services

-However, some nursing homes continue to include these clauses in their contracts.
+However, some nursing centers continue to include these clauses in their contracts.
 CMS issued a final rule that updates the policies and requirements for long-term care (LTC) facilities participating in the Medicare and Medicaid programs.